OliverUrbann/btrbk-gui/README.md

 ## Usage

 A log file written by btrbk is required so that this tool can read it.
 I assume the log file is `/var/log/btrbk.log`.
 Probably your btrbk must be configured to write this log here.
 You may give another path as a parameter like `btrbk-gui /var/log/other-btrbk.log`.

+### Actions Menu

+This menu allows you to run the corresponding btrbk actions.
+By default btrbk-gui assume `pkexec` and `btrbk` are in your `$PATH` and that you are running gnome as `gnome-terminal` is utilized.
+If any of these requirements are not met on your system, you may want to edit `src/actions.cpp` accordingly.